-1. Keep the legrest in the foot plate area, pull the lateral adjusting lever (1) and lower the legrest slowly.
+- 1. Keep the legrest in the foot plate area, pull the lateral adjusting lever (1) and lower the legrest slowly. - 5.22.3 Adjusting the length of the legrest

 Risk of injury due to incorrect adjustment of the footrests and legrests